jnsturgis/LUCA_model/Notebook.md

 3. Analysis of working model
 3.1 Analysis of unused and unnecessary reactions and unreferenced substances 3.2 Analysis of thermodynamic choke points (possibly with initial concentration modification)

+NOTE 5/1/25: Probably do not need FeS cluster exchange as synthesis is in model.